Cafes of Penang - The Pearl of the Orient is a coffee lover's paradise

 MO - SO 09:00 - 00:00

 Before venturing into coffee, the duo spent a lot of time in coffee shops themselves, Jo in KL and Shean in London.
-They plan to stick around in Penang for a while and after that, who knows?
+This experience paid off, as ‘Ome’ has everything a coffee lover could desire - from an exquisite coffee menu, a variety of brewing equipment and beautiful interior to the perfect playlist.
+They plan to stick around Penang for a while and after that, who knows?
 For sure they are already brewing some innovative ideas for the future!

 New address of Ome by Spacebar Coffee: